tonethar/IGME-430-Spring-2021/projects/project-1-FAQ.md

     - test the endpoint in the browser as recommended in **I-B.** above
       - make sure that you are serving the correct `Content-Type` and *HTTP status code* in your **src/responses.js** file - ex. `text/css` and `200`

+### III-B. ESLint Issues

-2) *I can't push my code to GitHub because of ESLint errors - this AirBnB spec is really picky - what should I do?!*
+1) *I can't push my code to GitHub because of ESLint errors - this AirBnB spec is really picky - what should I do?!*
     - First, you should either fix or comment out the offending code
     - If the code seems to run locally OK, then you can edit your **.eslintrc.json** file and convert the *error* to a *warning*.
 Then you should be able to push your code to GitHub - example: